Don Justo's Self Built Cathedral

 Practically all building materials are scavenged or donated by local construction teams.
 Looking around, one can see columns made of concrete-filled plastic buckets or air ducts and stairs whose lips are formed from coils of wire, among other things.
 Of course, piles of building materials—concrete, brick, rebar, even newspaper—line every wall and fill every nook.
 Though many of the stairwells are partially blocked by stacks of pipes, it is still possible to reach the roof for the best view of Mejorada del Campo.

-Don Justo's rough vision for the completed cathedral includes two narrow spires to reach almost twice as high as the roof of the edifice.
+Don Justo’s rough vision for the completed cathedral includes two narrow spires to reach almost twice as high as the roof of the edifice.
 Completing these may prove difficult, as some white storks have made nests on the in-progress spires.
-Similar nests can be seen on the smaller domes on the roof.